 Building a Test Order in Shopify

-- Printing return labels through EasyPost.
+- Generating return labels through EasyPost

 Create a Test Order

-- Set yourself as the customer.
+3. Set yourself as the customer.
 This will ensure that you'll have visibility into the notifications a customer can expect from your Shopify store, as well as from Loop.

-- To minimize the impact on your reporting, you can enter in a 99.9% discount using the Add discount button.
-It will report as a large discount in Shopify, but will minimize impact on overall revenue numbers.
+4. To minimize the impact on your reporting, you can enter in a 99.9% discount using the "Add discount" button.
+This will report as a large discount in Shopify, but will have the least impact on your overall revenue numbers.

 5. Take the necessary steps to ensure your warehouse or fulfillment team is aware to not fulfill this order, whether that is to let them know directly or include a "Do Not Fulfill" alert within the notes section of the order.

 6. Click the green "Collect payment" button and mark the order as paid

 7. Click the Fulfill item button.
 This will take you to a new page where you need to select the "Fulfill item" button again.

 Important: the test order must have a customer tied to it, be marked as paid, and marked as fulfilled in order to be submitted for a test return in your Loop portal.